Master in Control Systems Engineering

-Theory and practice are seamlessly integrated in the programmes offered by HAN University of Applied Sciences.
-During the Masters in Control Systems Engineering, you put theory into practice during the ‘minor projects’ and during applied research for your Masters thesis.
-Research is geared towards solving anactual issue from industry.
+Theory and practice are seamlessly integrated into the programmes offered by HAN University of Applied Sciences.
+During the Masters in Control Systems Engineering, you put theory into practice during the ‘minor projects’ and during applied research for your Master's thesis.
+Research is geared towards solving the actual issue from industry.
 So knowledge and techniques from fundamental research are implemented in control systems and applied in an industrial environment.
 This collaborative approach strengthens ties with industry and stimulates the exchange of knowledge.
 As a result, professional practice is constantly renewed and you benefit from a Masters degree that perfectly matches industry needs.

 Students and staff of the Masters in Control Systems Engineering participate in research conducted by the HAN Control Systems Research Group.
 This research focuses on the interface between energy and mobility, thus contributing to two key priorities at HAN: sustainable development and automotive applications.
 In the area of sustainable development, the research group works in close cooperation with the Sustainable Electrical Energy Centre of Expertise (SEECE).
 SEECE contributes to high-quality energy education and translates knowledge into commercially viable products and services through applied research and collaboration with regional companies in the energy business.
 An interesting automotive application the research group is working on is self-driving (autonomous) cars.
 Students of both the HAN Masters courses in Automotive Systems and Control Systems Engineering can participate in the development of these smart vehicles.

 In the first year of the Masters in Control Systems, you follow practice-based modules.
 First, you delve into the theory of the relevant module and then put it into practice during the ‘minor projects’, in which you work in small groups of students.
 These include projects regarding big data analysis, application of model predictive control and optimisation studies.